 Anthropologists working for non-governmental organizations, such as health and development organizations, help design and implement projects.
 State and local governments also use anthropologists for planning and research.
 Many corporations seek out anthropologists for the insights and skills they can apply to market research.
 They're also an excellent fit for a range of social science research positions that may not mention the word “anthropologist” in the job description.
 Forensic anthropologists work with police departments may work in university and museum settings.

 Most anthropologists and archeologists in government, research and consulting firms, museums, and businesses work full time during regular business hours.
-However, fieldwork may require travel and long hours.
+However, fieldwork may require travel and long hours.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 What Is the Average Anthropologist Salary?

-The median annual wage for anthropologists and archeologists was $57,420 in May 2012.
-Those employed by the federal government earned the highest salaries ($72,700).
-Those working on research and development in the social sciences and humanities made $52,090, while anthropologists in management, scientific, and technical consulting services made an average of $51,470.
+The median annual wage for anthropologists and archeologists is $66,130.
+Those employed by the federal government earn the highest median salary at $79,270.
+Those working on research and development in the social sciences and humanities earn $52,240, while anthropologists in management, scientific, and technical consulting services earn a median salary of $62,680.*

 What is the Job Demand for Anthropologists?